zydou/arti/doc/dev/notes/memory-limit.md

 		  // start reclaiming other stuff?  maybe in 1st cut we just log such a situation }

+  /// Type that is passed to a participant's `reclaim()`,
+  /// and is dropped by the participant to notify the quota tracker
+  /// that participant has finished the requested reclamation.
+  ///
-  /// Dropping this means "I've done some stuff, please call reclaim()
+  /// Ie dropping this means "I've done some stuff, please call reclaim()
   /// again if necessary".
   // Drop impl clears PRecord.reclaiming and signals struct ReclaimingToken {